Connecticut Route 45: Route description

-Route 45 begins as East Shore Road at an intersection with U.S. Route 202 in the New Preston section of the town of Washington.
+Route 45 begins as East Shore Road at an intersection with US 202 in the New Preston section of the town of Washington.
 It heads north along the eastern shore of Lake Waramaug and soon enters the town of Warren.
 In Warren, the road is known as Lake Road.
 An alternate route going around the south, west, and north shores of the lake can be accessed from Route 45.
 This western loop is an unsigned state highway known as Special Service Road 478.
 About 1.6 mi north of the lake, Route 45 then enters the town center of Warren where it is joined by Route 341 for 1.7 mi.
 After Route 341 separates, Route 45 continues northward along Cornwall Road towards the town of Cornwall.
 It enters Cornwall after 2.5 mi, becoming Warren Hill Road.
-Route 45 ends 2.3 mi northwest of the town line in the Cornwall Bridge section of town, at an intersection with U.S. Route 7 near the Housatonic River, which runs along the western town line of Cornwall.
+Route 45 ends 2.3 mi northwest of the town line in the Cornwall Bridge section of town, at an intersection with US 7 near the Housatonic River, which runs along the western town line of Cornwall.

 The 0.6 mi portion of Route 45 running along the east shore of Lake Waramaug is a state-designated scenic route.
 It runs from milepost 0.56 at West Shore Road in Washington to milepost 2.15 at North Shore Road in Warren.
 In 2010, the 0.50-mile segment of Route 45 running from the Junction with Route 202, through New Preston village, to the intersection with East Shore Road and Flirtation Avenue, also received state scenic designation.